Table of Contents

 My initial impression of Florence on the day of arrival was that it was a very beige city… same color, different shades wherever one turned in the historical centre.
 You can read about my impressions in my Florence Travel Guide – how to survive the beige.

-I hoped that the neighbourhoods on the other side of the Arno, where the Oltrarno Florence food tour took place, would inspire more confidence with vibrant dishes that gave Tuscany it’s reputation for the best produce and food in the country.
+I had not taken any Florence tours prior to this food tour and did not know what to expect.
+I hoped that the neighbourhoods in the bohemian and artistic neighbourhoods of the Oltarno would inspire more confidence, with vibrant dishes that gave Tuscany it’s reputation for the best produce and food in the country.

-The Florence food tour, like the one in Rome, was booked via the Eating Italy website.
-I received the booking confirmation and directions for the tour within 24 hours of booking.
+The Florence food tour, like the one in Rome, was booked via the Eating Europe website.
+I received the booking confirmation and directions for the guided Florence tour within 24 hours of booking.

-Unlike the previous food tours however, I noticed that the questionnaire for the Florence food tour did not include any questions about food and drink exclusions.
-I emailed the company separately to request halaal options for food and drink.
+Unlike the previous food tours on their site I noticed that the questionnaire for the Florence food tour did not include any questions about food and drink exclusions.
+I emailed the company separately to request halaal or vegetarian options for food and drink and they complied in every aspect.

 Our Tour group leader Omar Aziz soon had us traversing the quirky residential neighbourhoods, eating and learning as we went.